Rainymood/rainymood.github.io/_posts/2025-05-13-taiko-no-tatsujin-game-juice.md

 The scrolling background, the cheering mascot that is bobbing up and down, the notes literally flying across the screen.
 Heck, when the notes fly to right side of the screen and they land they explode *again*!
 How awesome is that.
 It feels alive.

-I think this is an ode to simple mechanics but heavy polish.
+I think this is an ode to simple mechanics with heavy polish.

 [YouTube video source](https://www.youtube.com/watch?v=bseaEgtbD44).